Teradata/developer-resources/docs/resources/jupyterlab/index.md

 :::note
 The [QuickStart](/docs/resources/quickstart) includes JupyterLab.
 If you plan to use the QuickStart, you do not need to install JupyterLab separately.
 :::

+Once you have JupyterLab, you can start [exploring and analyzing data](/docs/explore-and-analyze-data/index.md).